 During my visit to Cortes in mid-May the island is slowly but surely turning into the “gemlike paradise” of the summer months.
 The brightly colored health food shop and the free store beside the recycling station emanate the hippie vibe portrayed in the novel.
 The island’s bookstore features all of the author’s works.
 When I pick up her latest book The Face: A Time Code (Restless Books, 2016), the owner asks if I’m aware that the author is a Cortes resident.
 I am: The fact that Ruth Ozeki is both the author and one of the main characters in A Tale for The Time Being intrigued me to visit the island.
 How honest can the rendering of a place be if you know all of the locals will read it?

 Realism and its counterparts

 With its various settings, however, the novel might as well inspire someone to visit Japan.
-Although Ozeki’s renderings are specific and realistic, they are only the background to the unfolding story.
-A less palpable background is introduced by Ozeki’s skillful interweaving of two seemingly opposing worldviews: Buddhist philosophy and Hugh Everett’s “Many Worlds” interpretation.
-By pointing out their similarities, she establishes the theme of connection on a more theoretical level, but also turns them into the basis for the novel’s most important plot twist.
+Yet, Ozeki’s specific, realistic renderings of places are only the background for the unfolding story.
+In it, she skillfully interweaves two seemingly incompatible worldviews: Buddhist philosophy and Hugh Everett’s “Many Worlds” interpretation.
+By pointing out their similarities, she turns the leitmotif of connection into the basis for the novel’s most important plot twist.
 For a book dealing with many serious and sad topics, A Tale for The Time Being has a surprisingly happy ending.
 But it could have easily been otherwise.